Consensys/doc.ethsigner/docs/Using-EthSigner/Azure.md

 !!! important
     EthSigner requires a [chain ID](https://besu.hyperledger.org/en/stable/Concepts/NetworkID-And-ChainID/) to be used when signing transactions.
-The Ethereum client genesis file must include at least the Spurious Dragon milestone (that is, `eip158Block`) so the blockchain is using a chain ID.
+The downstream Ethereum client must be operating in a milestone supporting replay protection.
+That is, the genesis file must include at least the Spurious Dragon milestone (defined as `eip158Block` in the genesis file) so the blockchain is using a chain ID.

 ## Start EthSigner with Azure Key Vault Signing